aadm/aadm.github.io/_posts/2014-01-19-hernandez-on-mobile-photography.md

----
+s---
 layout: post
 title: "hernandez on mobile photography tools"
 description: ""
 category:
-tags: [links, photo, comment, video]
+tags: [links, photo, notes, video]
 ---

 [Richard Koci Hernandez](http://kocistudios.com/about-koci/) made this video asking if "mobile photography has made us more reliant on tools than on our eyes":